 Partnering – we recognize it will take a broad spectrum of fathers and father figures, community members, public and non-profit service providers, academics, and national thought leaders to achieve our collective goals

 Leadership - we understand that leaders exist in all roles and that it is essential to leverage lived experience to advance transformational change in policies, practices, and programs for families

 The Fatherhood Council is moving steadily forward in our goal to positively influence service providers in their effort to provide equitable services for fathers, children, and families.
 We need your help through:

 Use our membership when you need to gather input from fathers on policy or programs

-Participate in and support the 2021 fatherhood summit
+Participate in and support the annual fatherhood summit

 Conduct a Father Friendly Checkup to assess the degree to which your organization encourages father involvement in your services and programs

-Support your staff attending the council meetings and activities
+Support your staff attending the council meetings and provider learning series

 Distribute appropriate information about our program and services